lynnfaraday/aresmush.com/tutorials/config/plugins.md

 {% include pretty_image.html file='code/plugins.png' %}

 {% note %}
 Even if a plugin is not listed as optional, it's still possible to remove or replace it.
 It'll just require some [code surgery](/tutorials/code/plugins.html) rather than a mouse click.
 Do not attempt to remove a plugin simply by deleting its code folder.
-That will most likely cause unexpected code errors.
+That will cause unexpected code errors.
 {% endnote %}

 To enable or disable optional plugins: